 The Governor's proposal includes several tools to address MTCA revenue shortfall in the 2017-19 Biennium.
 The operating budget proposal includes specific one-time reductions.
 In the capital proposal, \$14.3 million of MTCA-funded reappropriations are lapsed due to reduced funding needs.
 It also assumes \$28 million of the 2017-19 MTCA reappropriations will be spent in 2019-21 based on historical spending patterns.
 The first \$8 million repayment of the \$23 million Cleanup Settlement Account loan taken in the 2015-17 Biennium will be delayed until Fiscal Year 2020.
-Lastly, legislation is proposed to implement a surcharge when HST collections are less than \$160 million in a year.
+Lastly, legislation is proposed to implement a HST surcharge of 0.14 percent for the 2017-19 biennium, dropping to 0.03 percent in future biennia.
 If passed, additional MTCA revenue for 2017-19 is projected to be about \$52 million, which also helps fund new cleanup projects and solid waste management.
 Without this funding, Ecology would have to continue to delay the start of projects, and possibly cancel others until revenue recovers in the MTCA accounts.